privacytollfree/privacy-manager-documentation/README.md

-caller_id | String, the phone number we received caller_name | String CNAM Lookup of the caller name caller_state | String e.g. "CA" state of the consumer derived from area code of the number transcription_status | String, "completed" if we completed the transcription. transcription_text | "Hello world!"
+caller_id | String, the phone number we received caller_name | String CNAM Lookup of the caller name caller_state | String e.g. "CA" state of the consumer derived from area code of the number transcription_status | String, "completed" if we completed the transcription, or "failed", or null if we the service code didn't enable transcription in your service code tab. transcription_text | String "Hello world!"

 # Web From Session #
-First Header | Second Header
+Key | Description
 ------------ | -------------
 id | UUID of the web form session created_at | Timestamp at we received the webform for this request